FilipeMCruz/deus.ai-code-challenge/README.md

 - what are the authentication/authorization needs;
 - what tools are used to document the api surface (e.g. swagger/OpenAPI, simple API.md);
 - what linting rules are used;
-- should we have some performance tests (I like to use k6) to ensure there's no performance degradation with future additions?
+- should we have some performance tests to ensure there's no performance degradation with future additions?
 - should we define the requirements for this service test coverage? e.g. 75% of the lines covered by tests;
 - what does the infrastructure tied to it looks like? for things like observability/monitoring, distributed logging,